 Studies have reported few complications associated with the pillar procedure.
 The most commonly reported complication is a tip of an implant protruding through the soft palate tissue (partial extrusion).
 In that case, the implant can be either removed or replaced.

-Other potential complications are usually temporary and resolve on their own, often within a few weeks after surgery.
+Other potential complications are usually temporary and resolve on their own, often within a week or so after surgery.
 They include:

 - Sore throat